Malti Bhojwani offers Life Coaching and NLP techniques to help you heal.

 Another thing that keeps you hooked into that relationship is anger.
 Anger arises when someone has something you want but won’t give it to you, especially when the giving of the thing would seem to be the natural or the expected thing to do.
 You are justified in being angry, yet anger is a way to stay connected to someone, albeit not a positive way.

-Thoughts of jealousy, that he or she will be with someone else faster than you have recovered and that the next person will “benefit” from all the stuff you taught him or her and they will give freely and quickly what you waited so patiently for them to give to you!
-That the new person better embodied the stuff that you believed he or she wanted in a partner.
+Thoughts of jealousy, that they will be with someone else faster than you have recovered and that the next person will “benefit” from all the stuff you taught them and they will give freely and quickly what you waited so patiently for them to give to you!
+That the new person better embodied the stuff that you believed your ex wanted in a partner.

 This is where you have to be very positive and have utter faith in the Universe that the two of you were brought together to go through the learning and the evolution that you can only do in a relationship.
 As you may already know, it is in a relationship, more than anywhere else, that we can discover who we are.
 I seem to remember God telling Neale Walsch in one of the Conversations with God books, that the exquisite gem relationships have to offer is this ability to tell us who we are, and who we are not.